-Product: Complete ed Documentation of engaged participation in two advocacy activities, with appropriate levels of time and effort for Graduate School, for clients/clinical populations that SLPs serve or legislative advocacy.
-One must be an activity advocating for a client / clinical population, while the other may be legislative if desired.
-Attending a support group Participating in an IEP Participating in collaborative meetings with other healthcare professionals in the medical setting Attending a discharge planning meeting in the medical setting Assisting a client in obtaining other professional and/or support services Assisting in preparation of a proposal for external funding Active participation in Capitol Day One letter that is personally written to a legislator (not a template) regarding a specific advocacy topic related to the field of speech-language pathology No Yes Documentation of 10 or more hours of: Volunteer service at skilled nursing facility, hospital, school, community group, or other professionally-related facility.
+Product: Complete d Documentation of engaged participation in two advocacy activities, with appropriate levels of time and effort for Graduate School, for clients/clinical populations that SLPs serve or legislative advocacy.
+One must be an activity advocating for a client / clinical population, while the other may be legislative if desired. • Attending a support group • Participating in an IEP • Participating in an IFSP • Participating in collaborative meetings with other healthcare professionals in the medical setting • Attending a discharge planning meeting in the medical setting • Assisting a client in obtaining other professional and/or support services • Assisting a client to obtain funding for special services or equipment • Assisting in preparation of a proposal for external funding • Active participation in Capitol Day • One letter that is personally written to a legislator (not a template) regarding a specific advocacy topic related to the field of speech-language pathology No Yes Documentation of 10 or more hours of: Volunteer service at skilled nursing facility, hospital, school, community group, or other professionally-related facility.
 Participation in profession-related activities, such as a career or student fair where handouts are given about the profession of SLP, NSSLHA events/activities (limit 3 hours), and/or activities focused on increased awareness of communication disorders (e.g., communication walks for awareness of a disability) Participation in interprofessional education activities (e.g., Idaho College of Osteopathic Medicine (ICOM IPE) (limit 3 hours) No Yes

-Completion of 2.0 ASHA-approved CEUs (not self-study journal articles) (20 hours; demonstration of completion indicated by Certificate of Attendance): Poster presentation (by student) at a faculty approved peer reviewed conference or workshop (worth 1 CEU, 10 hours) 1.0 CEU (10 hours) may be earned for active assistance within a research project/activity within a lab (not a paid position) Attendance at an ASHA approved regional, state, national, or international conference (online or in-person) Attendance at profession related workshops within a clinical environment Completion of employer sponsored training/CED events relevant to a clinical population(s) Completion of ASHA approved online CEU modules (excluding self-study modules) Attendance at eligible College of Health Doctoral Colloquium presentations No Yes
+Completion of 2.0 ASHA-approved CEUs (not self-study journal articles) (20 hours; No Yes demonstration of completion indicated by Certificate of Attendance): Poster presentation (by student) at a faculty approved peer reviewed conference or workshop (worth 1 CEU, 10 hours) • 1.0 CEU (10 hours) may be earned for active assistance within a research project/activity within a lab (not a paid position) Attendance at an ASHA approved regional, state, national, or international conference (online or in-person) Attendance at profession related workshops within a clinical environment • Completion of employer sponsored training/CED events relevant to a clinical population(s) Completion of ASHA approved online CEU modules (excluding self-study modules) Attendance at eligible College of Health Doctoral Colloquium presentations Professional resume No Yes FINAL FAIL PASS Comments on the content in general: Remediation Plan: Due By:

-Professional resume No Yes

-FINAL FAIL PASS

-Comments on the content in general: Remediation Plan:

-Due By:

-Duc Dj.

-Note: Any resulting "No" on scoring form will result in a "Fail" and it will be required that the activity be completed again.
+^{}Note: Any resulting " No" on scoring form will result in a "Fail" and it will be required that the activity be completed again.